 |Kitchen||$500 – $1,500|

 |Building Inspection||$100 – $500|

 *$0 price ranges mean that a certain project may not require a permit depending on the complexity of the work.

-You will pay anywhere from $10 to $500 depending on the amount and complexities of your project's electrical needs.
+You will pay anywhere from $10 to $500 for the cost of electrical permits, depending on the number of permits required and the complexity of your project's electrical needs.
 The cost of electrical work varies according to:

 Total number of circuits

-Plus, licenses for each plumbing project costs something different.
-You can get around these fees by planning a complete remodel of your home or bathroom.
-This way, you can pull one permit to cover all aspects of the job, rather than bits and pieces.
+You can get around paying excess fees by planning a complete remodel of your home or bathroom.
+This way, you can pull one permit to cover all aspects of the project rather than paying for one-off permits.

-Since these projects involve installing air ducts and vents throughout a home, they typically incur permit costs between $250 and $400.
-Altogether, they fall under a general building permit requirement, and a contractor should be able to include this fee into the total price of installing a heating and cooling system.
+In many areas, HVAC permits fall under a general building permit requirement, A contractor should be able to include this fee in the total price of installing an HVAC system.
 Even if you're replacing a broken appliance of this type, you need a permit to pass a final inspection.

-These permits cost anywhere from $150 to $2,000.
-Some permits for individual projects cost as much as a new-home building permit, such as a whole-house renovation, but in other cases they are a fraction of the cost.
-Here are some examples of projects for which your municipality may require a permit:
+Given the broad range of projects construction permits cover, they may cost anywhere from $150 to $2,000.
+Some permits for individual projects cost as much as a new-home building permit, such as a whole-house renovation.
+In other cases, such as building an outdoor patio, they’re a fraction of the cost.

 Removing or building interior walls